-Listen to All the English Sounds - Vowels & consonants
+Listen to & Record All the English Sounds - Vowels & consonants

-English is not a phonetic language.
-This means that we can’t know exactly how to pronounce a word by the spelling.
+A few things to refresh before you practice all the sounds in English 😁 Remember that English is not a phonetic language.
+This means that we can’t know exactly how to pronounce a word by looking at the spelling.

 hit | pick | miss | tip